Hauser Plads 24: Later history

 Lauritz Rasmussen's bronze and zinc foundry was founded in the building in 1853.
 It relocated to larger premises in Sankt Annæ Gade (No. 36) in 1856.

 The ground floor of Hauser Plads 24 was for a while home to a combined tobacco, wine and fruit shop.

 The resistance group Studenternes Efterretningstjeneste operated an underground printing business in the building during the German occupation of Denmark in World War II.
-The operations was headed by Niels Frommelt.
+The operation was headed by Niels Frommelt.
 He was arrested by the Gestapo in Mikkel Bryggersgade on 27 September 1943.